JediKev/reStructured-docs/README.md

 #### 5. Make changes
 Once your repo is in Atom you can open it by clicking the arrow next to the name on the sidebar and click the `Example.rst` file.
 Once open follow the instructions to make your first reStructuredText file!

+#### 6. Add changes to GitHub
+After all of the steps, save the file and you should notice on the sidebar that the color of the file name has changed.
+That means Git recognizes that the file is different than before and is telling you that you need to take action.
+Well lets take action, first press the shortcut keys <kbd>command</kbd>+<kbd>shift</kbd>+<kbd>H</kbd> and a new drop down should appear.
+In this window you will find all of the possible Git commands.
+First we need to add the file to the staging area so it can be committed and pushed.
+To add a file you simply press the shortcut keys and type 'Add' and press enter.
+A green message should pop up telling you it added the file to Git.